detmanski/Antimicrobial_Resistance/README.md

 ### Overview and Project Proposal
 We have decided to choose the topic of the healthcare industry to explore one of the major threats to the worldwide human health focusing on the analysis of the bacterial antimicrobial resistance (AMR).
 We decided to examine and graph data published on the global burden of antimicrobial resistance (AMR) and determine whether the regional AMR burden correlates with regional health spending.

-The aim of our project is to visualize patterns and tends in AMR across different parts of the world as published in Charani et. al. We would like to show via interactive charts which region is the most impacted by each investigated pathogen in terms of drug resistance, what health spending looks like in each region, and whether the AMR burden correlates to the amount spent on healthcare in a given region.
+The aim of our project is to visualize patterns and tends in AMR across different parts of the world as published in Charani et. al. We would like to show via interactive charts which region is the most impacted by resistance to each antibiotic class, what health spending looks like in each region, and whether the AMR burden correlates to the amount spent on healthcare in a given region.

 The AMR data is published, and the publication can be examined at the link below.